Widgetized Section

 For former Vail resident Lindsey Vonn, those visions include icy giant slalom turns at Soelden, Austria, scene of the annual World Cup ski-racing opener this weekend (more on that later).

-Despite the quick return to Indian summer, snow guns are blowing somewhere (up high and overnight at Arapahoe Basin and Loveland no doubt), lifts are running every day down south (Wolf Creek opened on Tuesday as southern Colorado go most of last weekend’s storm), and Beaver Creek is contemplating its double World Cup week-plus in early to mid-December.
+Despite the quick return to Indian summer, snow guns are blowing at the Beav’ and elsewhere in Colorado (up high and overnight at Arapahoe Basin and Loveland no doubt), lifts are running every day down south (Wolf Creek opened on Tuesday as southern Colorado go most of last weekend’s storm), and Beaver Creek is contemplating its double World Cup week-plus party in early to mid-December.

 “Autumn is in the air, and that means winter is not that far behind.
 We are turning our attention toward snowmaking and course prep for the Stifel Birds of Prey Audi FIS Ski World Cup, Dec.
 6-8 for men and Dec.
 14-15 for women at Beaver Creek Resort,” Stifel Birds of Prey Chief of Media Tom Horrocks wrote in an email earlier this week.
 “This historical dual-weekend event will include the first-ever women’s [World Cup] downhill race on the Birds of Prey course, plus live entertainment throughout the 10-day, back-to-back World Cup weekends.”